davidyanez/davidyanez.github.io/_posts/portefolio/2017-10-16-qmining_analytics_project.markdown

 banner_url: http://www.qmining.com
 ---

-I was responsible of the development of the backend service for a web analytics engine.
+In this project I  participated in the development of backend service for the QMiner Product.
+This product is a web service that monitors, analyze, and react to web site traffic in real time.
+The technologies that I used in this projects are:

 - **Language**: Python
 - **Libraries**: Google App engine